MattiaCazzolla/Neuroengineering-project/README.md

 The dataset contains a total of 820 images from 4 patients (respectively 280, 240, 150, 150).

 # Preprocessing
-The preprocessing pipeling implemented tries to remove the Gaussian Noise with a Total variation denoising [technique](https://www.sciencedirect.com/science/article/abs/pii/016727899290242F?via%3Dihub) and to enhance the the high frequency component (borders).
+The preprocessing pipeling implemented tries to:
+- remove the Gaussian Noise with a Total variation denoising [technique](https://www.sciencedirect.com/science/article/abs/pii/016727899290242F?via%3Dihub)
+- enhance the high frequency component

 <p align="center">